Chapter 46:

 "Bet."

-In a stoney area surrounded by hills Roxy jumped high in the sky, dodging a swarm of sharp tendrils that washed the ground like a wave.
+In a stony area surrounded by hills, Roxy jumped high in the sky, dodging a swarm of sharp tendrils that washed the ground like a wave.

-He was just that a structureless swarm but that didn't mean a weak point can't be targeted.
+He was just a structureless swarm, but that didn't mean a weak point couldn't be targeted.
 She tightens her fist, ready to punch when she hits the ground.

-The tendrils retract last minute before the impact.
+The tendrils retracted last minute before the impact.
 Rocks became fine grind under her punch.

-A big tendril pierces upward through the ground, aiming straight to the head which she dodge.
+A big tendril pierces upward through the ground, aiming straight for the head which she dodged.

-Invisible ones grabs her ankles.
-A hard yank slams her one hundred eighty degree on her back.
+Invisible ones grabbed her ankles.
+A hard yank slams her one hundred eighty degrees onto her back.

 A last one went to the finishing stab, inches from her eyes she trapped the tendril between her palms.